ewancg/pxtone-renderer/README.md

  - Vorbis
  - FLAC
  - libsndfile

+No C++ bindings required for any of the libraries
 ## Building
 CMake must be able to find all the libraries within its search paths.
 After the prerequisites are met, the following should be fine: